TEACHING OTHERS

 I had only three contacts with the group, all between 1962 and 1964.
 One was when the individual photographers were photographed (photo, above) in Avedon's studio for advertising purposes on January 16, 1962, and another was when I went along with Avedon for a working lunch with Victor Keppler and his wife at a Paris restaurant.

 My closest contact was when I went with Avedon to the school's central facility in Westport, Connecticut on January 29, 1964.
 On the way up we stopped for a visit with another famous photographer, Edward Steichen (1879-1973), at his country home.
-I do not recall whether he was part of the school or not.
 The school, along with its sister schools, occupied four large two-story buildings near the Westport waterfront, and had a large staff.
 What impressed me most, I'm afraid, was their huge, air-conditioned mainframe computer room.
 Individual instructors, sitting in cubicles, would review the students' completed assignments, and tap out codes into computer terminals.
 This would automatically, and efficiently, generate letters to the students commenting on their work and giving them new assignments.
 In this manner, it took only moments to grade each student's photos and guide them to improvement.
 All of this sounds very "Brave New World," but it actually worked.

 The Famous Photographers School ceased operations in 1972, although the Famous Artists School still exists, located in Wilton, Connecticut.

 A recent check with Amazon.com and eBay shows that the textbooks are available used, at fair prices.
 While the techniques they describe are obsolete today, the rest of the text remains inspirational.
-Find out more by entering Famous Photographers Course at the top of the last Amazon ad in the left-hand column of this blog.
-That will take you directly there.
+Find out more by entering Famous Photographers Course at Amazon.com, books.

 I googled Famous Photographers School and found your site.
 I took that course in 1969 and I loved it and it helped me allot.
 I had the books and assignments until they were damaged by water and then I tossed them, I am sorry I did now.
 I went on to become a Photographer for The Commonwealth of Kentucky for 30+ yr. and had such a great career.
 I just thought, after all these years I would see if I could find any info on the sch. and am glad I found several links, I was surprised.
 I guess it had more merit than I thought.
 I loved Avedon's fashion photography and knew of the other photographers through mag's.
 You sound like you had great experiences through life, so far.